 You may have noticed an increase in canvas bags lately.
 You see them more places, more often.
-You even see them being used as produce bags, while typically the grocery store gives you plastic ones.
+They are being used as produce bags, while typically the grocery store still gives you plastic ones.
 There is a movement called Zero Waste, that is quickly gaining momentum in North America and Europe.
 Canvas bags are gaining popularity because Zero Waste isn’t just environmentally friendly, it’s trendy, and often cheaper than the alternative.

 Bags are just the beginning of what you can do to help reduce waste that you produce.
 The “Five R’s” are the basic guidelines for Zero Waste:

 You should be thinking about these in every aspect of your camping trip.
 Opting for products in your everyday life that are made out of biodegradable or recyclable material is a goal as well.
 That way, you create higher demand for alternatives to plastic and you won’t be personally responsible for extra waste.
 For instance, plastic silverware can be replaced with bamboo utensils.
 They come in travel pouches for your bag, and have everything you need, sometimes including chopsticks and a metal or bamboo straw.